 The reason for the change was so that our parent-teacher organization could run independently of the PTA rules and regulations, including the requirement to pay a portion of our dues to the state and national PTA.

 "PTA" is a trademarked designation for organizations affiliated with the state and national PTA.
 At the time of our switch, we were required to pay $6.25 per member to the state PTA each year.
 In the three years prior to the switch, those dues ranged from $1,600 to $2,100 per year.
 The PTA membership voted to dissolve the PTA and form a PTO in part so that the money previously paid to the state PTA could be kept in our school and used to more directly benefit our students.

 What is the PTO's mission?

 The mission of the PTO is to support the education of children at Gleason Lake Elementary School by fostering relationships among the school, parents and teachers, coordinating volunteers and enhancing the quality of education by supplementing existing programs and services.

 How do I get involved and/or volunteer for PTO events?

-Visit the Volunteer Opportunities page of the PTO website found here.
 Review the opportunities for ways to get involved and contact the individual listed to get more information.
-Also, the PTO Pulse in the Thursday Folder email will highlight volunteer opportunities as volunteers are needed for upcoming events.
+Also, the PTO Pulse in the weekly email parent newsletter will highlight volunteer opportunities as volunteers are needed for upcoming events.
 Attending PTO meetings is also a great way to get involved!